PeterZerlauth/Tc3_Event/README.md

 # Tc3_Event

 **Tc3_Event** is a lightweight and efficient event logging framework for **TwinCAT 3** automation projects.
-It provides structured logging capabilities with reusable Function Blocks, enabling clear visibility of system events, HMI display integration, and file logging.
+It provides structured logging capabilities with reusable Function Blocks, enabling clear visibility of system events, HMI display integration, and File logging.

 ---